-- (viii) That there is no reservoir of trained or educated Bantu in the Homelands to staff all the needed Government and other services or to teach and to train their own people. - (ix) That there is always a relative shortage of capital, know how and trained White Government personned to educate, to train, to serve and generally to carry and to uplift the Bantu population of the Homelands.
+- (viii) That there is no reservoir of trained or educated Bantu in the Homelands to staff all the needed Government and other services or to teach and to train their own people. - (ix) That there is always a relative shortage of capital, know how and trained White Government personnel to educate, to train, to serve and generally to carry and to uplift the Bantu population - (x) That ownership of land is not really individual but communal. (xi) That the tribal system of authority is not the most efficient and that it bogs down individual initiative. - (xii) That a very high percentage of the male population of working age is absent for a large proportion of the year.

-of the Homelands.

-(x) That ownership of land is not really individual but communal.

-(xi) That the tribal system of authority is not the most efficient and that it bogs down individual initiative.

-(xii) That a very high percentage of the male population of working age is absent for a large proportion of the year.